Ai Accountant

 GST reconciliation and filing

-Track manual interventions in GSTR 2B matching, document the rationale for GST code assignments, and resolve vendor disputes with chronological evidence.
+Track manual interventions in GSTR 2B matching.
+Document the rationale for GST code assignments.
+Resolve vendor disputes with chronological evidence showing exactly when and why a code was assigned or changed.

 Multi entity management for CAs

-Standardize controls across clients, keep data segregated, and surface cross entity patterns like high manual adjustment rates to target automation.
+Standardize controls across clients while keeping data fully segregated.
+Surface cross entity patterns like high manual adjustment rates to target automation opportunities.

 Due diligence and fundraising